 Wooden guesthouses are full of charm, but also full of noise – sounds drift easily through the walls from other rooms into yours, and vice versa.

-Thai hotels and resorts often use the term suite with their fancy rooms and it does not necessarily mean the sleeping and sitting areas are separate rooms.
+Thai hotels and resorts often use the term suite with their fanciest rooms and it does not necessarily mean the sleeping and sitting areas are separate rooms.